Real-Projects-Digitalization/Team-Travi/Prototyp/Readme.md

 This feedback made it clear that to properly validate our idea, we needed a prototype with real, working functionalities.

-Phase 2: The Adalo MVP (High-Fidelity & Functional) Based on the feedback, we decided to build a functional Prototype using the low-code platform Adalo.
+## Phase 2: The Adalo MVP (High-Fidelity & Functional)
+Based on the feedback, we decided to build a functional Prototype using the low-code platform Adalo.
 This allowed us to move beyond visuals and implement the core logic of our app.

-Key Improvements with the Adalo MVP:
+# Key Improvements with the Adalo MVP:
 Our current Adalo prototype is a significant leap forward and now includes:

-User Authentication: Users can sign up for a new account and sign in to their existing account.
+- **User Authentication: Users can sign up for a new account and sign in to their existing account**

-Interactive "Swipe" Feature: A core feature where users can actively engage with content by swiping on Destinations, Trips, and Accommodations.
-These choices are saved in a real database.
+- **Interactive "Swipe" Feature: A core feature where users can actively engage with content by swiping on Destinations, Trips, and Accommodations.
+These choices are saved in a real database**

-Group Creation & Management: Users can create travel groups, name them, and invite other registered users to join.
+- **Group Creation & Management: Users can create travel groups, name them, and invite other registered users to join**

-Collaborative Planning: The app demonstrates a basic version of the group matching feature, showing how individual preferences can be aggregated.
+- **Collaborative Planning: The app demonstrates a basic version of the group matching feature, showing how individual preferences can be aggregated**

 2. Relational Data Model
 To ensure a logical and scalable application, we designed a relational data model with a clear hierarchy.
 We call this our "Logical Granularity".